Trump goes on unhinged rant blaming Biden and ‘wokeness’ for USWNT’s World Cup loss

 Mr Trump made it clear he was unhappy with her comments at the time, fuming that she should “never disrespect our country, the White House or our flag, especially since so much has been done for her and the team”.

-Before this, Rapinoe had already been attacked by conservatives for taking the knee during the national anthem in support of Colin Kaepernick and calls for racial justice.
+Before this, Rapinoe had already been attacked by conservatives for taking a knee during the national anthem in support of Colin Kaepernick and calls for racial justice.

 She also sued the US Soccer Federation for gender discrimination and was pivotal to the women’s team gaining equal pay to the men’s.